 Personal information collected by the Board is not normally disclosed to overseas recipients.

 However, names of Board members and names and contact details of all registered patent and trade marks attorneys are published on the Board's website, making this information available worldwide.

 Accidental or unauthorised disclosure of personal information

 We do our best to ensure that accidental or unauthorised disclosure of personal information does not occur.
 If an accidental or unauthorised disclosure of personal information does occur, we will take it seriously, and deal with it promptly.

 We base our process for handling personal information security breaches on OAIC's Data Breach Notification - Guide to handling Personal Information Security Breaches.

 You may request access to personal information we hold about you.
 We will provide access as requested, if it is reasonable and practicable to do so.
 There may be instances where we may refuse your request, as discussed below.

-You may request correction of any of your personal information held by the PSB to ensure the information is accurate, up to date, complete, relevant and not misleading.
+You may request correction of any of your personal information held by the Board to ensure the information is accurate, up to date, complete, relevant and not misleading.